 Solutions:

-- Pre-treat feed water with media filters, cartridge filters, and antiscalants
+- Pre-treat incoming water with media filters, cartridge filters, and antiscalants.

-- Install UV sterilizers or chlorination/dechlorination systems for biological control
+- Add UV sterilizers or chlorination/dechlorination systems to control biological growth.

-- Use online monitoring tools to measure SDI (Silt Density Index) and initiate backwash cycles
+- Use online tools to check SDI (Silt Density Index) and start backwash cycles when needed.

 -